chisness/chisness.github.io/_posts/2020-07-05-ai-poker-tutorial.md

 ### Regret Matching
 What is the point of these regret values and what can we do with them?

+Matching choose action most that has higher chance of being best, optimistic in face of uncertainty Learning self play, see situations interesting,

 Regret matching means playing a strategy in proportion to the accumulated regrets.
 As we play, we keep track of the regrets for each action and then play in proportion to those values.
 For example, if the regret values for Rock are 5, Paper 10, Scissors 5, then we have total regrets of 20 and we would play Rock 5/20 = 1/4, Paper 10/20 = 1/2, and Scissors 5/20 = 1/4 as well.